 "Thank you," said Angela.
 She opened the glove box, paused for a moment when she looked inside, then did her best to towel off.
 She realized that her purse was soaked too, and with alarm she saw the wrinkled pages of Nicolas' book.
 She pulled it out, fretting, trying to dry it on the heater vent.

 The pages riffled open, and her eyes fell across one:

 The wolf is hungry forever.
 The scrawny, gamey flesh of the old woman had not satisfied him.
-The young, pink, virginal flesh of this girl would fill his belly no better, for a wolf’s hunger is as much a part of him as the yellow eyes in his head or the withered red heart in his sunken chest or the black hairs that sprout from his backside, but his tongue lapped at his jaws anyway as he looked her up and down
+The pink, virginal flesh of this girl would fill his belly no better, for a wolf’s hunger is as much a part of him as the yellow eyes in his head or the withered red heart in his sunken chest or the black hairs on his backside, but his tongue lapped at his jaws anyway as he looked her up and down.